Nivalyx/osu-wiki/wiki/Tournaments/ICC/2020/en.md

 4. Players who can compete in the next round are determined by:
    - In the Round of 16, each player needs to win 4 points in order to win a match.
 (Best-of-7)
    - In the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
-   - In the Semifinals onwards except for the Grand Final, each player needs to win 6 points in order to win a match.
+   - In the Semifinals, each player needs to win 6 points in order to win a match.
 (Best-of-11)
-   - In the Grand Final, each player needs to win 7 points in order to win the match.
+   - In the Finals Week, each player needs to win 7 points in order to win the match.
 (Best-of-13)
    - Player(s) who Win By Default.
    - Whether there are player(s) who got disqualified during the match.